thenexthub/Codira/docs/ABI/CallingConvention.rst

 contains the corresponding Clang types for the legal type sequence as its fields.

-Otherwise, we are matching the Swift calling convention.
+Otherwise, we are matching the Codira calling convention.
 Concatenate the legal type sequences from all the direct results.
 If target-specific logic decides that this is an acceptable collection to return directly, construct the appropriate IR result type to convince